winglang/wing/libs/wingsdk/API.md

 public addTrace(event: AddTraceProps): void
 ```

-Add a trace event to the simulation.
+Add a trace to the simulation's event history.

-Trace events are for breadcrumbs of
+Trace events are for
-information about resource operations that occurred during simulation,
+breadcrumbs of information about resource operations that occurred during
-useful for understanding how resources interact.
+simulation, useful for understanding how resources interact.

 ###### `event`<sup>Required</sup> <a name="event" id="@winglang/wingsdk.testing.ISimulatorContext.addTrace.parameter.event"></a>